merqlove/mrcr-cache/README.md

 ## Thanks

 - This project is a copy of cache module from https://github.com/dry-rb/dry-core.
-  It made well done, but extracted for better support for our own needs, as it primary uses `concurrent-ruby`.
+  Extracted for better support for our own needs(fetch feature), as it primary uses only `concurrent-ruby`.

 ## Contributing